KxSystems/arrowkdb/README.md

 | Mixed list of 4h  | binary                  |                                               |
 | Mixed list of 10h | utf8                    |                                               |

-??? warning "The inference only works for a trivial kdb lists containing simple datatypes.
+??? warning "The inference only works for a trivial kdb lists containing simple datatypes"

 	Only mixed lists of char arrays or byte arrays are supported, mapped to Arrow utf8 and binary datatypes respectively.
-Other mixed list structures (e.g. those used by the nested arrow datatypes) cannot be interpreted - if required these should be created manually using the datatype constructors"
+Other mixed list structures (e.g. those used by the nested arrow datatypes) cannot be interpreted - if required these should be created manually using the datatype constructors